stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![A list of TODO tasks, including their description, project, file, and line number are displayed.](media/vs-task-list.png 'TODO tasks')

+    > **Note**: If the TODO ordering is out of order, click on **Description** to sort it in a logical order.

 3. In the Visual Studio Solution Explorer, expand the **TollBooth** project and double-click `ProcessImage.cs` to open the file.

-    > Notice the Run method is decorated with the FunctionName attribute, which sets the name of the Azure Function to "ProcessImage."
+    > Notice the Run method is decorated with the **FunctionName** attribute, which sets the name of the Azure Function to `ProcessImage`.
 This is triggered by HTTP requests sent to it from the Event Grid service.
 You tell Event Grid that you want to get these notifications at your function's URL by creating an event subscription, which you will do in a later task, in which you subscribe to blob-created events.
 The function's trigger watches for new blobs being added to the images container of the data lake storage account that was created by the ARM template in the Before the hands-on lab guide.
 The data passed to the function from the Event Grid notification includes the URL of the blob.
 That URL is, in turn, passed to the input binding to obtain the uploaded image from data lake storage.

     ![The ProcessImage.cs file is highlighted within the TollBooth project in the Visual Studio Solution Explorer.](media/visual-studio-solution-explorer-process-image.png "Solution Explorer")